Portland Workplace Injury Attorney

 For more information, read our Answers to Common Questions About Oregon’s Employer Liability Law.

-Contacting Our Occupational Injury Lawyers
+Contacting Our Portland Workplace Injury Lawyers

-If you were injured at the workplace, we invite you to contact our team of Portland injury attorneys at Paulson Coletti Trial Attorneys PC.
+If you were harmed at the workplace, we invite you to contact our team of Portland personal injury attorneys at Paulson Coletti Trial Attorneys PC.
 We have been voted one of the “Best Law Firms” by U.S. News and have recovered millions of dollars in verdicts and settlements on behalf of our clients.
 There is no fee unless we win your case, so contact us today to learn more about how we can help you.